Clinical Trial Participation

 Phase II and III trial

-In these phases participants include patients of the condition the drug is being tested for.
+In these phases, participants include patients with the condition the drug is being tested for.
 Patients and volunteers at these stages take clinical trials on a voluntary basis only.
-To participate you must meet inclusion criteria sign consent forms after a through explanation and understanding of the trial.
+To participate you must meet inclusion criteria and sign consent forms after a thorough explanation and understanding of the trial.
 You can also exit the trial freely if so wish.

 You can get paid for participating in a clinical trial.
-However not all trials pay so you have to find out the payments are mostly based on your viability as a candidate, the treatment period and severity of the trial.
+However, not all trials pay so you have to find out the payments are mostly based on your viability as a candidate, the treatment period, and the severity of the trial.

 Clinical Trial Centers